 Once this pulp becomes inflamed or infected, causing a sensitive pain and often, an abscess, making a root canal necessary.
 If not left untreated for too long, tooth removal becomes the only option…something we’d all like to avoid.

 The root canal procedure consists of gently drilling through the tooth and carefully extracting the pulp.
 Which sounds worse than it actually is.
 Once there area is cleaned and disinfected, it is then filled with a rubber-like substance (gutta-percha), essentially replacing the pulp and make the inside of the tooth “complete” which should eliminate the pain going forward.
 The final step is to cap the tooth with a filling or crown.

 So how do we avoid, or at least reduce the chances of a root canal in the first place?
 As with all oral health it begins with good oral hygiene to prevent tooth severe decay and cavities that can lead to an abscess and inflation of the pulp in the first place.
 That means:

 - Brushing at least twice per day

 - Eating healthy, whole foods that aren’t processed with excess sugar

 - Having cavities fixed and filled as soon as they are discovered

 While root canals may become necessary throughout your life and they seem scarier than they actually are, it’s important to have a good oral hygiene routine to reduce your chances of needing one.
 This is also a good habit to get into for your overall health and wellbeing.
-For more information or if suspect you may need a root canal don’t hesitate to visit or call Dr. Ed Monroe at A Lifetime of Smiles either of our Illinois Valley locations in Princeton or Peru.
+For more information or if suspect you may need a root canal don’t hesitate to visit or call Dr. Ed Monroe at A Lifetime of Smiles Illinois Valley location in LaSalle.